Observer-Reported Communication Ability (ORCA)

 ORCA Study Addresses Communication, a Top Concern of Rett Parents

 Most parents of non-verbal children would agree that communication is at the top of the symptoms list they would like addressed.
 Currently a communication-focused assessment tool does not exist for Rett.
 However, one does exist for Angelman syndrome (a disorder with similarities to Rett), called the Observer-Reported Communication Ability (ORCA).
 We are leveraging the efforts already invested in ORCA by the Angelman community to adapt ORCA for Rett.

 The ORCA was developed by the Center for Health Measurement (CHM) at Duke University School of Medicine.
 It includes 72 questions that capture various types of expressive, receptive, and pragmatic forms of communication and places individuals on a continuum of communication ability that detects changes over time.
 The ORCA does not rely on speech, but allows gestures, vocalizations, and use of aids to capture communication ability.
-It takes about 45 minutes for a parent or caregiver to complete the measure independently, and it does not require the help of a clinician or speech language pathologist.
+It takes about 10 to 15 minutes for a parent or caregiver to complete the measure independently, and it does not require the help of a clinician or speech language pathologist.
 The ORCA is now being used in clinical trials and natural history studies for individuals with Angelman syndrome.